-rocks are exhumed and oxidatively weathered, or when metamorphism during subduction leads to outgassing of CO2 and reduced carbon/sulfur species, the latter of which can react with O2 (Fig. 1) [1-3,8,9].
-A key process that is less constrained is the subduction of organic carbon into the mantle, from where its recycling to the surface is slower than crustal recycling [4,10-15].
+The oxygenation of Earth's atmosphere is the result of a complex interplay of geological and biological forces, and untangling these forces is a major scientific challenge.
+The ultimate source of oxygen is oxygenic photosynthesis, which is coupled to aerobic respiration as part of the biological carbon cycle (Fig. 1).
+However, if photosynthesis and respiration were perfectly coupled oxygen could not accumulate, and it is generally thought that the long-term sequestration of a small fraction (~0.1%) of the organic carbon produced by photosynthesis within Earth's subsurface is responsible for the rise of atmospheric oxygen [1-5].
+Buried organic carbon eventually returns to the atmosphere as CO2 when organic-bearing rocks are exhumed and oxidatively weathered, or when metamorphism during subduction leads to outgassing of CO2 or reduced gasses, the latter of which can react with O2 (Fig. 1) [2,6].
+A potentially critical process that is less constrained is the subduction of organic carbon into the mantle, from where its recycling to the surface is slower than crustal recycling [2,7-12].
 In this view of the carbon cycle (Fig. 1), an increase in the steady state atmospheric oxygen levels is thus linked to increase in the steady state organic carbon content of Earth's crust and/or mantle.
-Changes in O2 sinks other than those derived from crustal recycling of organic carbon-derived reducing power, for example due to geologically-driven changes in the redox state of the mantle, crust and/or volcanic gasses, have also been argued to contribute to atmospheric oxygenation [16-21].
+Changes in abiotic sinks for O2 other than outgassing of reducing power derived directly from buried organic carbon, for example due to redox changes in the mantle, crust and/or volcanic gasses, have also been argued to be important contributing processes [13-18].